zspoliver16/python-p3-functions/README.md

 - Use the `def` keyword to identify this code as a function.
 - Write the name of the method in snake case (by convention).
 - Parameters are still defined in parentheses, after the method name.
-- Instead of curly brackets, begin with a colon after the parentheses
+- Instead of curly brackets, begin with a colon after the parentheses.
 - In Python, we must indent all code that is meant to be executed in my_function.
-The [`PEP-8` standards][pep-8 standards] for writing Python code state that each indentation should be composed of four spaces (though the interpreter is less picky)
+The [`PEP-8` standards][pep-8 standards] for writing Python code state that each indentation should be composed of four spaces (though the interpreter is less picky).
 - `return` statements in Python work very similarly to those in JavaScript, but no semicolon is needed after the return value.
-- Rather than closing with a curly bracket, any new code can be written at the original indentation level
+- Rather than closing with a curly bracket, any new code can be written at the original indentation level.

 Run the Python shell and copy/paste the function definition above into your session.
 Then, run the function: